stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 *You convince a beast that you mean it no harm.*

-Make a spell attack vs the  Wisdom defence of one beast that can see and hear you within range.
+Make a charm attack vs the Intelligence defence of one beast that can see and hear you within range.
 If the beast's Intelligence is 4 or higher, the spell fails.
 Otherwise, on a hit the creature is [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) by you for the spell's duration.
 If you or one of your companions harms the target, the spell ends.

 **At Higher Levels.** When you cast this spell using 2 or more mana, you can affect one additional beast for each point of mana above the 1st.